KyTDK/NeoPerformance/README.md

 # NeoPerformance - Lag Management Utility for Minecraft Servers

-NeoPerformance is a powerful anti-lag and lag management utility designed to ensure your Minecraft server runs smoothly and efficiently.
-This plugin is packed with features that help prevent lag machines, optimize standard gameplay, and enhance server performance.
-It also comes with optional requirements for advanced metrics using Spark.
-NeoPerformance can be customized to suit your server's specific needs and automatically identifies and resolves sources of lag.
+NeoPerformance is a performance management utility.
+Tools such as cluster detection (find large groups of entities), as well as sorting chunks by entities allows server administrators to find, fix and prevent lag sources.
+Additionally, it is able to prevent lag machines, as well as prevent fatal server crashes.

+PREFACE:

+    This plugin isn't designed as an 'anti-lag plugin'—there's no magic solution for that.
+NeoPerformance empowers administrators by providing tools such as server halting and entity locating to optimize server performance.
+However, it's crucial to note that if your server uses suboptimal hardware, NeoPerformance's impact may be limited.
+Hardware limitations are beyond the plugin's control.

 ## Features